LisaBronowsky/FinalProject/README.md

 User Interface: A minimalistic and intuitive user interface complements the model, making it accessible on different devices, including smartphones and specialized devices.
 Key Features

-Follow these steps to get started:

-Clone the Repository: git clone https://github.com/your-username/FruitVista.git Install Dependencies: Navigate to the project directory and install the required dependencies using pip install -r requirements.txt.
-Run the Model: Execute the main script to run the FruitVista model.
-Customize the settings as needed.
-Contribution Guidelines

 Acknowledgments

 We extend our gratitude to the academic advisors, fellow students, and the open-source community for their support and valuable feedback throughout the development of FruitVista.